Go Back Up

 Potential individuals or groups in error could be an insurance company, an exchange navigator, or an insurance agent or broker.
 Misinformation, misrepresentation, misconduct, or inaction all qualify as enrollment or agency errors.

 You're also entitled to a special enrollment period if you experienced a technical error when applying for coverage on your public health exchange.
-If you saw an error message when completing the online application that prevented you from enrolling in a policy or your carrier from receiving your enrollment information, you can access a special enrollment period.
+If you saw an error message when completing the online application that prevented you from enrolling in a policy or your carrier from receiving your enrollment information, you can access an SEP.

-Similarly, if incorrect policy data was displayed on the exchange—such as benefit or cost-sharing information—when you selected the policy, you'll qualify for a special enrollment period.
+Similarly, if incorrect policy data—such as benefit or cost-sharing information—was displayed on the exchange when you selected the policy, you'll qualify for an SEP.

-3. Previously living in a state without Medicaid expansion and you're now eligible to pay for insurance due to income or a move
+3. Previously living in a state without Medicaid expansion, and you're now eligible to pay for insurance due to income or a move

-If you previously lived in a state that hasn't expanded Medicaid and you weren't eligible because your income was too low, you can qualify for a special enrollment period.
+If you lived in a state that hasn't expanded Medicaid and you weren't eligible because your income was too low, you can qualify for a special enrollment period.

 This situation applies if you moved or had an increase in household income that makes you newly eligible for Medicaid or advance payments of your premium tax credit within the last 60 days.